jywu20/Notes/Linguistics/general-linguistics/methodology/basic-linguistic-theory.md

   Is it a clause?
 Or is it a sentence?

+I think [Haspelmath's definition](https://dlc.hypotheses.org/1725) certainly makes more sense.

+# 6

+## 6.1

+An important point to remember is to always compare things that can be compare.
+For example, suppose we are going to do a typological study on adjectives, and this of course involves word classification.
+Now suppose we already know three languages in which what are traditionally known as nouns, verbs and adjectives have properties listed in Table 6.1.
+We need to recognize the notion of "adjectives" when doing typology.

+One possible way to do word classification is to apply criteria *eagerly*: for example, first, we classify *all* words that can be head of an NP as nouns, and then we classify *all* words that can be head of a predicate complex as verbs, and then we classify what can be modifier within an NP as adjectives.
+In this way, we classify "adjectives in language 1" as stative verbs and "adjectives in language 2" as quality nouns.
+So only language 3 has adjectives.

+Another way is to apply criteria spontaneously to each group of words, and if several criteria all work, choose the most important one (for example, we may assume that being able to be head of NP is more important than being able to be head of predicate complex, which in turn is more important than being able to be NP modifier).
+In this way, all three languages have adjectives.

+The above two word classification rules are all consistent, and we may go on to do typology according to one of them.
+Which approach is better is determined by what approach reveals more language universals.
+However, it's often the case that a references grammar of language 1 uses rule 1 while a reference grammar of language 2 uses rule 2, so, if we are doing a typological work according to rule 2, and we mistakenly take the words of the reference grammar of language 1 literally, then we are only working with adjectives in language 2 and language 3 and skip adjectives in language 1 (in the sense of rule 2).

+That's why high quality typology requires high quality language documentation.
+If the reference grammar of language 1 is detailed enough, we will find what is called as stative verbs can also be classified as adjectives (in the sense of rule 2) because, say, it has distinct morphology, etc. Also, in high quality typological works, we need to read the whole grammar, not just pages devoted to "adjectives".

+Just because two languages realize the same function/structure differently doesn't mean no sensible comparison can be made between them.
+For example, a language's case affix may be analyzed as postposition, but this doesn't matter: we can still compare its abstract case system with other languages, regardless of how cases are morphologically marked.

+## 6.2

+We may do intra-language typology or extra-language typology.
+The first is about systems within the language, while the latter is about how things in the real world get represented.
+If we find something in the real world is systematically encoded as a system in the grammar (example: time coded as tense), then an intra-language study about that abstract system should be done afterwards.

+When doing intra-language typology, do not compare isolated entities: do not compare the existence of a single vowel, whether the language has plural, and so on.
+Rather, compare the vowel system, the number system, etc.

+## 6.3

+No key points: worth a thorough reading

+- a common five vowel system: i e a o u
+- a frequent four vowel system: i e a u (u = u + o)
+- a less frequent four vowel system: i a o u (i = i + e)
+- a three-vowel system is almost always i a u

+Note that sometimes only certain consonants are allowed to appear at certain positions, so terms like CVCV have no value in this case.

+## 6.4

+No key points: worth a thorough reading

+- The role of morphological operations in marking grammatical relations
+- Structure of verbal clauses: verb arguments and argument marking
+- Phrase structures, especially NP
+- Construction types: imperative, interrogative, etc.
+- Dependencies between negation and person system (fewer person distinctions under negation)

+## 6.5

+Worth a thorough reading, TODO

+## 6.6

 # 8

 The author criticizes the ignorance of many dictionary editors towards grammatical issues.